itsjfx/csi/README.md

 # csi

-`csi` is a command-line interface for AWS CloudShell.
+`csi` is a command-line interface for [AWS CloudShell](https://aws.amazon.com/cloudshell).

-It allows you to manage and connect to CloudShell sessions from the CLI.
-It supports VPC and non-VPC sessions.
+It allows you to manage and connect to VPC and non-VPC CloudShell sessions from the CLI.

-## Why
+## why

-When Amazon announced VPC support to CloudShell it quickly became my favourite service.
-Having the ability to spawn a CloudShell session within specific security groups and subnets is extremely useful to troubleshoot issues.
+Unfortunately, CloudShell is only available on the AWS console.
+There's no official support in the AWS CLI or any AWS SDK.

+The only way to use CloudShell outside of the console is by making [sigv4](https://docs.aws.amazon.com/AmazonS3/latest/API/sig-v4-authenticating-requests.html) signed requests to the correct endpoints.

+`csi` will handle all the requests for you and aims to provide a sleek interface with some custom commands to make it easier to use CloudShell.

+Using a terminal in a web browser is sacrilege - `csi` brings CloudShell to your terminal where it belongs :)

+## why care about CloudShell?

+In June 2024, Amazon announced the ability to spin up CloudShell environments in a VPC, subnets, and security groups of your choice.

+This is extremely useful to troubleshoot issues.
+The boot time is about half a minute, so much faster than spinning up an  EC2.
+The environment is also ephemeral which can be useful.

 You only pay for data transfer, [no additional fees](https://aws.amazon.com/cloudshell/pricing/), so cost is not of great concern.

-Unfortunately, CloudShell is only available on the AWS console, there's no official support in `boto` or the SDKs

-Using a terminal in a web browser is sacrilege and also slow, so `csi` brings CloudShell to your terminal where it belongs :)

-## Warning
+## warning

 Amazon might be unhappy.
 Please don't abuse this.